in ,

 Next, remove any old paint that may be peeling or flaking.
 This can be done using a scraper or sandpaper, depending on the condition of the existing paint.
 Be sure to wear protective gear such as gloves and goggles to avoid any injuries.
 Once the old paint has been removed, inspect the boat for any damages such as cracks or dents.
 Repair these areas using an appropriate filler or epoxy, ensuring a smooth and even surface.

-See also Fan Boat Painting Tips
+See also Yacht Painting Tips

 Sanding Techniques for a Smooth Finish